About the Digital Research Ethics Collaboratory

 DREC is supported by an Insight Development Grant from the Social Sciences and Humanities Research Council of Canada (SSHRC).

 Our two current projects are the Digital Research Ethics Collaboratory (DREC) and Cabaret Commons.
-DREC is a research community and space committed to building reciprocal, accountable, non-extractive, non-dispossessive research norms and values, online and offline within transnational frames.
-The Cabaret Commons is a gathering space for queer artists, activists, audiences, and scholars to think, co-create, play, and share their work in multiple forms and formats.
+DREC is dedicated to building reciprocal, accountable, non-extractive, non-dispossessive practices and values for research in and on digital environments, and publishing short essays, conversations and experiments on these themes.
+The Cabaret Commons is a gathering space for TFQ artists, activists, audiences, and scholars to think, co-create, play, and share their work in multiple forms and formats.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.